Reuh/anselme/doc/language.md

 ### Symbols

 Symbols consist of an identifier and additionnal metadata, and are intended to be used in variable definitions.
-See the [assignment operators](#assignments) documentation for details on how they are used.
+See the [variable definition](#variables) documentation for details on how they are used.

 Symbols literals consist of a `:` followed by optional metadata flags, and then any valid identifier.
 Valid metadata flags are: